mosharaf-i/LTS-project/Dual Link Detection Approach.md

 </p>

 Methods to overcome tested:
-- Limitation of the length: several lengths were tested and length < 20 m wworked!
+- Limitation of the length: several lengths were tested and length < 20 m worked!
 (Voila!)

 Beside midpoint, 5% & 95% of the links were also tested.
 However, the errors were more than considering the midpoints.